 Somehow we missed painting the dining ceiling the first time around & with the white walls it was obvious that it needed to be painted!

-We had hoped to keep the window bare but winter sunsets were problematic for anyone sitting on the pew so we gave up and added the shade.
+We had hoped to keep the window bare but winter sunsets were problematic for anyone sitting on the church pew in our farmhouse dining room so we gave up and added the shade.

 We found this awesome church pew on Craigslist for $20 a few days before Thanksgiving & sanded it down to look like the one in our living room.